joshwrn/instagram-clone/README.md

 # Instagram Redesign.

 I built this project using react.
-Besides using create-react-app I built everything from scratch.
+Besides using create-react-app and firestore, I built everything from scratch.
 In total it took me around 20 days to complete.

 ## [Live Demo](https://joshwrn.github.io/instagram-clone/)